Subha175/SRAM/README.md

 # Design
 ## 6T-SRAM Cell
-<br> Transistors in a 6T SRAM cell: A 6T SRAM cell comprises two cross-coupled inverters and two access transistors for read and write operations.
+- Transistors in a 6T SRAM cell: A 6T SRAM cell comprises two cross-coupled inverters and two access transistors for read and write operations.
-Cross-Coupled Inverters: These are composed of two n-type (NMOS) and two p-type (PMOS) transistors connected in a feedback loop.
+- Cross-Coupled Inverters: These are composed of two n-type (NMOS) and two p-type (PMOS) transistors connected in a feedback loop.
 They store the data bit in a latched manner.
- Access Transistors: These are used to control the read and write operations.
+- Access Transistors: These are used to control the read and write operations.
 The access transistors connect the cross-coupled inverters to the bitlines (for reading/writing) and wordlines (for selecting the cell).

 ![6TOK--2 drawio](https://github.com/Subha175/SRAM/assets/123578848/31c5b188-7ac6-4825-961f-1a9fd3880c08)

-- Read :-
+### Read :-
 Assume logic 0 at node (1) i.e. V1 = 0V.
 Therefore, M5 and M2 are OFF and M1 & M6 are ON (linear).
 Therefore V1 = 0V and V2 = VDD.
 Word line is activated and data lines CC is pre-changed to VDD.Therefore, M3 and M4 are turned ON.Since for M4, drain and source are at same potential therefore no current flows here.
 But in LHS at M3 drain and source are at high differential potential therefore non-zero current flows through M3.
 Path  M3 >> M1 >> GND Voltage level at BL begins to drop which results in discharging of CC capacitor which causes V1 to increase.This is sensed by sense amplifier and amplified and read by data read circuit.Since V1 is increasing from 0V and it may turn on M2 if
 <br> ![B7eqrW7](https://github.com/Subha175/SRAM/assets/123578848/733df1be-70b5-4e40-9171-3283b8b524a6)